Munn Ice Arena - Michigan State Spartans

-Official Review by Paul Swaney, Stadium Journey Co-Founder
+Photos by Paul Swaney, Stadium Journey

 Munn Ice Arena, opened in 1974, provides the perfect home for Michigan State Spartans hockey.
-The exterior of the building is rather nondescript, and would be easy to miss if it’s your first time in East Lansing.
+The exterior of the building is rather nondescript and would be easy to miss if it’s your first time in East Lansing.

 The arena is named after former football coach and athletic director, Clarence “Biggie” Munn.
-It is great for MSU to have a facility dedicated only to ice hockey, but it was built in a way that many remark that it resembles a bomb shelter.
+It is great for MSU to have a facility dedicated only to ice hockey, but it was built in a way that many remarks that it resembles a bomb shelter.

-Even with the unremarkable exterior however, the modest capacity of 6,470, combined with outstanding sightlines and a festive atmosphere inside make a trip to Munn Ice Arena a must for fans of college hockey.
+Even with the unremarkable exterior, however, the modest capacity of 6,470, combined with outstanding sightlines and a festive atmosphere inside make a trip to Munn Ice Arena a must for fans of college hockey.

 There are four large concession areas located in each corner of the concourse above the seating area.
 It's a rather uninspired menu, with just the standard arena basics available.
-The quality is probably a little better than expected with Kowalski hot dogs ($4.50) being a good bet.
+The quality is probably a little better than expected with Kowalski hot dogs being a good bet.

-Fans will also find Johnsonville brats ($5.50), slices of pizza ($5), soft pretzels ($4.50), and standard nachos ($4.50).
+Fans will also find Johnsonville brats, slices of pizza, soft pretzels, and standard nachos Drink choices include Pepsi products.
 Combo meals are available and will save you $1 compared to items purchased individually.
-For example the hot dog combo includes a hot dog, 32-ounce pop, and box of popcorn for $13.
+For example, the hot dog combo includes a hot dog, 32-ounce pop, and a box of popcorn.

-The seating areas in the ends of Munn Ice Arena consist of five rows of the same plastic seats, and then 13 rows of metal bleachers.
-There is a bit more legroom here and fantastic pitch between the rows.
+The seating areas at the ends of Munn Ice Arena consist of five rows of the same plastic seats, and then 13 rows of metal bleachers.
+There is a bit more legroom here and a fantastic pitch between the rows.
 However, with no backs to the bleachers, they can get a bit uncomfortable as the game progresses.
 If this is an issue for you, consider purchasing a seat in Row 18 (the back row) so you can have a little support.
 The sightlines are terrific, so this should be your target if you end up in the bleachers.

 Munn Ice Arena is nestled within the heart of the sports complexes at Michigan State.
 Nearby you will find Spartan Stadium, McLane Baseball Stadium, DeMartin Soccer Stadium, and the Breslin Center, among other athletic facilities.

-Your go-to spot when in East Lansing is the Harrison Roadhouse, located just a little over a ˝ mile from Munn Ice Arena.
+Your go-to spot when in East Lansing is the Harrison Roadhouse, located just a little over a ½ mile from Munn Ice Arena.
 They have wonderful burgers and a good beer selection, along with TVs to keep up with the games.
 It's an easy walk if the weather isn't too bad, but this is Michigan, and it can be frigid on the right day.

 The main drag in East Lansing is along East Grand River Avenue, where you can find several familiar restaurants and bars.
-Try Dublin Square, which is just off of Grand River on Abbot.
+Try Dublin Square, which is just off Grand River on Abbot.
 They are a fairly typical Irish-style pub, as the name suggests, and offer really good sandwiches, and a decent selection of local and Irish beers.

 The Michigan State Spartan hockey program has struggled somewhat under the tenure of coach Tom Anastos, with their last appearance in the NCAA tournament coming in 2012.
 However, the fans continue to fill the majority of seats in the arena and cheer on their team.

-This includes a solid student section, and the always entertaining Michigan State pep band.
+This includes a solid student section and the always entertaining Michigan State pep band.
 However, attendance has been dropping, and there is a little less buzz inside Munn Ice Arena than there was when Michigan State was competing for conference championships and NCAA tournament bids.

 It is easy to get to Munn Ice Arena, as it is just northeast of I-495, and just south of Michigan Avenue.
-Being so close to the football stadium offers ample parking available for gametime.
+Being so close to the football stadium offers ample parking available for game time.
 Parking is $5 at Spartan Stadium.

 Inside the arena, moving around is no problem at all, and the washroom facilities are just fine.

-The green plastic seats found along the sides of the area, as well as the first five rows of the corners cost $22.
+The green plastic seats found along the sides of the area, as well as the first five rows of the corners, cost $22.
 If you sit in the corners on the metal bleachers, then the cost is just $20.
 Sections P, O, and N are the "family" section, with seats going for just $10.

-The Spartans shoot just once on this end, but otherwise the seats are just as good in terms of view of the game.
+The Spartans shoot just once on this end, but otherwise, the seats are just as good in terms of the view of the game.
 Keep in mind entrances to the arena are behind each end section, so if you sit in the back rows, you'll likely want to have your jacket on for the whole contest as cold winter air blows into the seating section.

 Combined with $5 parking and typically-priced arena concessions, everything comes out to be just about the right price for the entertainment value as compared to other similar Division I hockey experiences.

 An extra mark for the vast history on display at Munn.
 There are large murals commemorating Spartans who have played in the Olympics and National Championship winning goals, and National Champion team pictures.
 The two Hobey Baker Awards awarded to Ryan Miller and Kip Miller are on display.

 The Spartans have won three National Championships in hockey (1966, 1986, and 2007), which adds some mystique to the building and game day experience.

 Munn Ice Arena is a great place to see a college hockey game.
-The sightlines are fantastic, the pep band is energetic, and the program has a great deal of history on display.
+The sight lines are fantastic, the pep band is energetic, and the program has a great deal of history on display.
 If the Spartans can get back to their winning ways, Munn Ice Arena will once again be rocking.